versyxdigital/framework/README.md

 ## The Service Container

-The service container lies at the heart of Versyx, it is responsible for managing class dependencies and making making them available for dependency injection.
-Dependency injection allows us to inject dependencies into classes via the constructor, or in some cases, "setter" methods.
+The service container lies at the heart of Versyx, it is responsible for managing class dependencies and making making them available for dependency injection, which ensures that route handlers are ready to act when requests are received.

 ## Service Providers